Byteme8199/pinnacle/SETUP.rst

     # you are using south, right?
     $ ./manage.py migrate --all

-If you are itching to test the setup django's runserver should work now.
+If you are itching to test the setup, django's runserver should work now.
 **DO NOT** use runserver for production. (according to the django guys)